PF confirms crime, but does not indict the man who threatened Anvisa directors in an email | Politics

 “I don’t know if it’s the directors and the president who reached this conclusion or it’s the technical staff, but, whatever it is, you have the right to know the names of the people who approved the vaccine here from the age of five to your son. (…) Now he works with the children.
 So the father is responsible.
 I have an 11-year-old daughter.
 I’m going to study with my wife what decision to take,” said Bolsonaro.

-The association of Anvisa servers and the agency’s CEO, Antonio Barra Torres, repudiated the speeches in an intimidating tone.
+Anvisa’s civil servants association and the agency’s CEO, Antonio Barra Torres, repudiated the speeches in an intimidating tone.
 See details in the video below:

 Director of Anvisa says that ‘this is not a time for violence’ and defends the decision that authorizes vaccines for children